ByYuika/byyuika/README.md

 Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects
-Welcome to my portfolio, where I showcase my projects.
+Welcome to my portfolio, where I showcase <a href="https://github.com/ByYuika/Portfolio">my projects</a>.

 ### 🛠️ Tools
 Language: SQL, Python